I am nothing, indeed.

 Then, I am really worth nothing.

-And many, may see me as nothing or too weak because I tear when the violins play in the background of our talks or when the wind waves the trees.
+And many, may see me as nothing or too weak because I my sould tears when the violins play in the background of our talks or when the wind waves the trees.

 I may be, really, nothing or so little to them.